(Identity) Games Philosophers Play

 - For crying out loud, have these game designers never heard of the memory theory?

 Ah well.
 It was still a fun game.
-And just another example of how you never know where you’re going to run into some philosophy fodder.
+And just another example of how you never know where you might run into some philosophy fodder.

 Saturday, March 30th 2013 at 3:09 pm |